denoland/fresh/docs/concepts/islands.md

 }
 ```

-An island can be used in a page like a regular preact component.
+An island can be used in a page like a regular Preact component.
 Fresh will take
 care of automatically re-hydrating the island on the client.

 Passing props to islands is supported, but only if the props are JSON